-The Richard J. Currie Center has been designed to address the integrated wellness needs of the University of New Brunswick and the greater Fredericton community.
-It provides facilities for fitness, recreation and high-performance athletics as well as new space for community research activities and services.
-It contains three full-sized gyms, two of which are recreational and the other is a high performance gym for our varsity athletes and events such as graduation.
+The Currie Centre is a state-of-the-art facility designed to cater to the integrated wellness needs of the University of New Brunswick and the greater Fredericton community.
+The center offers fitness, recreation, and high-performance athletic facilities, as well as space for community research activities and services.
+It houses three full-sized gyms, two for recreational use and one high-performance gym for varsity athletes and events such as graduation ceremonies.

-In July 2008, Dr. Currie’s patronage enabled the single largest capital building project in the university’s history: the Richard J. Currie Center.
-This latest gift transforms not only the physical landscape of the campus, but also provides a renewed vision of wellness and excellence.
+In 2008, his patronage facilitated the biggest capital building project in UNB’s history: the Richard J. Currie Center.
+His generous contribution not only revamped the university’s physical layout but also ushered in a new vision of wellness and excellence.

-Dr. Currie currently resides in Toronto, Ont., and Rothesay, N.B., with his wife Beth.
+He currently divides his time between residences in Toronto, Ontario, and Rothesay, New Brunswick, where he lives with his wife Beth.